Tawana Brawley rape hoax: Origins of the case

 On November 28, 1987, Tawana Brawley, who had been missing for four days from her home in Wappingers Falls, New York, was found seemingly unconscious and unresponsive, lying in a garbage bag several feet from an apartment where she had once lived.
 Her clothing was torn and burned, her body smeared with feces.
-She was taken to the emergency room, where the words "KKK", "nigger", and "bitch" were discovered written on her torso with charcoal.
+She was taken to the emergency room, where the words "Pimp-Nigger" and "KKK" were discovered written on her torso with charcoal.

 A detective from the sheriff's juvenile aid bureau, among others, was summoned to interview Brawley, but she remained unresponsive.
 The family requested a black officer, which the police department was able to provide.
 Brawley, described as having an "extremely spacey" look on her face, communicated with this officer with nods of the head, shrugs of the shoulder, and written notes.
 The interview lasted 20 minutes, during which she uttered only one word: "neon".
 Through gestures and writing, however, she indicated she had been raped repeatedly in a wooded area by six white men, at least one of whom, she said, was a police officer.

 A sexual assault kit was administered, and police began building a case.
 Brawley provided no names or descriptions of her assailants.
 She later told others that there had been no rape, only other kinds of sexual abuse.
-Forensic tests found no evidence that a sexual assault of any kind had occurred.
+Forensic tests found no evidence of sexual assault or sexual intercourse.
 There was no evidence of exposure to elements, which would have been expected in a victim held for several days in the woods at a time when the temperature dropped below freezing at night.